imbraintl/onenest2/dashboard_user_types_summary.md

-# Mummycare Dashboard System - Complete User Types & Implementation Status
+# OneNest Dashboard System - Complete User Types & Implementation Status

 ## Overview
-The Mummycare platform serves multiple user types, each with specific needs and dashboard requirements.
+The OneNest platform serves multiple user types, each with specific needs and dashboard requirements.
 This document outlines all user categories and their corresponding dashboard implementations.

 ---